enionsouza/enionsouza/README.md

 ### I'm a Civil Engineer from Brazil pursuing a career shift as a software engeneer!
 I love technology and programming languages!

-I'm currently studying at [Microverse](https://www.microverse.org/) to become a software developer this year.
+I'm currently studying at [Microverse](https://www.microverse.org/) to become a software developer in 2021.
 My main focus, at this moment, is the following curriculum:

 - [x] HTML5 & CSS3
-- [ ] RUBY
+- [x] RUBY
 - [ ] DATABASES
 - [ ] RUBY ON RAILS
 - [ ] JAVASCRIPT